Weight changes on ART

 The findings so far shouldn’t cause most people to worry about weight changes when choosing ART.
 Using an integrase inhibitor in your first treatment is rightly recommended in all treatment guidelines.
 These drugs are highly effective and easy to take.

-But it is important to record your weight when starting treatment, and to then include your weight with routine monitoring to know whether you are affected.
+But it is important to record your weight and waist measurements when starting treatment.
+Continue to include these with routine monitoring to know whether anything changes.

 The earlier you know about any significant weight changes the easier it will be to manage this.
 This will usually involve either diet and exercise or to change treatment.
 Changing treatment has not yet been well-studied to see whether this will work.